rspamd/rspamd.com/doc/faq.md

   action = "reject";
 }
 ```

-Another option is to disable spam filtering for some senders or recipients based on [user settings]({{ site.url }}{{ site.baseurl }}/doc/configuration/settings.html).
-You can specify `want_spam = yes` and Rspamd will skip messages that satisfy a particular rule's conditions.

 ### What are filters, pre-filters and post-filters
 Rspamd executes different types of filters depending on the time of execution.